When referring to the compilation of Henry's Law Constants, please cite

 temperatures (T > 373 K) are not included.

-Older (obsolete) versions of the compilation are also still available:
+Some older (obsolete) versions of the compilation are still available:

 If you find errors or if you know of additional references that I could